All Episodes

 Not a lot of places, but in some places.

-This is an AP story, and I wonder why we're only hearing about this now, but at least we're hearing about it.
+And I wonder why we're only hearing about this now, but at least we're hearing about it.

-Hillary Rodham Clinton wiped her email server clean, permanently deleting all emails from it, said the Republican chairman of a House Committee investigating Benghazi.
+Hillary Rodham Clinton wiped her email server clean, permanently deleting all emails from it, said the Republican chairman of a House committee investigating Benghazi.

-Now we were told for weeks that Hillary's staff would go through these emails again and again and again.
+Now, we were told for weeks that Hillary's staff would go through these emails again and again and again.

-And and why was this information released by Hillary's attorney late on a Friday night, which is the day you do document dumps?
+And why was this information released by Hillary's attorney late on a Friday night, which is the day you do document dumps?

 These are always rhetorical questions.